 The first thing you should be aware of is that the virus itself likely poses a greater risk to pregnant or breastfeeding women than the vaccine.
-Based on this and what we know about other vaccines and pregnancy or breastfeeding, the Food and Drug Administration noted within Pfizer-BioNTech’s Emergency Use Authorization (EUA) that these women may opt in for immunization, if they choose.
+Based on this and what we know about other vaccines and pregnancy or breastfeeding, the Food and Drug Administration noted within the Emergency Use Authorizations (EUA) that these women may opt in for immunization, if they choose.

 Many health care associations, including the Society of Maternal Fetal-Medicine (SMFM) and the American College of Obstetricians and Gynecologists (ACOG), have emphasized the importance of pregnant and breastfeeding women being able to choose to get vaccinated, especially those who work in health care.
 ACOG expects that the safety of the vaccine in pregnant women would be similar to that observed in non-pregnant women.

-“Historically, vaccines have been given to pregnant and breastfeeding women and have been deemed appropriate and safe to do so,” says Thomas Bader, M.D., OB/GYN and vice president of medical quality for Hackensack Meridian Health.
+“Historically, vaccines have been given to pregnant and breastfeeding women and have been deemed appropriate and safe to do so,” says Abdulla Al-Khan, M.D., division director of the department of obstetrics, gynecology & women’s health Hackensack Meridian Health.
 “The general concern about vaccines and pregnancy or women who are breastfeeding is the use of ‘live virus’ vaccines but the Pfizer-BioNTech and Moderna COVID-19 vaccines are not ‘live virus’ vaccines, they are mRNA vaccines.”

-“The one major concern with this type of vaccine is that when your immune system is activated, you can develop a fever, which is something to be avoided when pregnant,” says Dr. Bader.
-“With that in mind, it is important that if a pregnant woman gets a fever from the vaccine, that the mom-to-be treat her fever with acetaminophen, unless otherwise directed by her physician, as that is what is recommend for treating fevers during pregnancy.”
+“The one major concern is that when your immune system is activated, you can develop a fever, which is something to be avoided when pregnant,” says Dr. Al-Khan.
+“With that in mind, it is important that if a pregnant woman gets a fever from the vaccine, that the mom-to-be treat her fever with acetaminophen, unless otherwise directed by her physician, as that is what is recommended for treating fevers during pregnancy.”